lab-carpentry/blueprint-onboarding/source/expectations.rst

 Project Leadership: When software development is funded, how is the leadership direction established for projects developed in the lab?
-Is there a consensus-based approach, is there are strategy for governance, does it include external participants?
+Is there a consensus-based approach, is there a strategy for governance, does it include external participants?
 How is leadership broken down between technical and social?